nivethan-raaj/Meta-Front-End-Final/README.md

 # Meta Final Course Project

-This is my project for the Meta final course.
+This is my project for the Meta Front End Developer final course.
 It's a web application built using React.

 ## Project Overview